 Are you looking for a good comedy movie to watch?
 Well, look no further.
 The best comedy movies on Hulu are a great way to get your laugh after a hard day.
-It can be difficult sometimes to find the right comedy movie, but luckily, hulu made it easy for you by providing the best movies ever.
+It can be difficult sometimes to find the right comedy movie, but luckily, Hulu made it easy for you by providing the best movies ever.
 We have compiled a list of some of the most hilarious comedies available on Hulu that will make your night!
-So if you’re in the mood for something funny today, check out these top comedy movies on Hulu!
+So if you’re in the mood for something funny today, check out these classic comedy movies on Hulu!

 Top 30 Best Comedy Movies on Hulu